Field Staff Job Description and FAQ’s

 - Very valuable!
-Though you will be expected to complete our training (7 days) and internship (3 shifts) regardless of previous experience, you may be eligible for an increased wage that will be determined by our Staff Services Director.
+Though you will be expected to complete our field interview and training requirements regardless of previous experience, you may be eligible for an increased wage that will be determined by our Human Resource Manager.

 - Are there any other benefits available?

-- Pro-Deals are available to our Head Instructors or after signing an eight month or 12 month contract with us.
+- Pro-Deals are available to our Head Instructors or after signing a 12 month contract with us.
 We recognize buying needed field equipment is expensive.
-To help decrease this burden, we offer core gear items through our staff store.
-In addition to the gear discounts, opportunities for bonuses are available through contract completion and participating in our risk-management incentive program.
+To help decrease this burden, we offer core gear items through our staff store at discounts.
+In addition to the gear discounts, opportunities for bonuses are available through contract completion.
 Also, you will be working with other outdoor enthusiasts who often team up for adventures on the 6-day weekends.

 - Are there insurance benefits?

 - Please contact us directly for more information regarding Health benefits as the new Health Care laws and benefits have changed and will be considered on a case by case basis.
 Once you become a Head Instructor we will review your insurance needs and situation.
 Becoming an HI (Head Instructor) depends on several factors including longevity with RedCliff, previous experience in the industry, and completion of an advancement checklist.

 - What is the Trek or Continuous Flow Expedition Model (CFE)?

 - A CFE or Trek Model is one in which the program participants are always in the wilderness and on the trail.
 Field Instructors change shifts out in the wilderness and remain with the students in the field.
 Each student’s length of stay is contingent upon their individual progress.
 While enrolled in the program, students do not spend time indoors, other than the time spent at our Outpost location and structures there.